Table of contents

 Edmonton was where my heart was, where I grew up.
 It was where I went to school and where I bought my first house.
 Furthermore, all my extended family and wider networks were located on the Southside.
 Division 2 included Edmonton and Fran Lindsay was the local Councillor.
 Fran had long been a fantastic local councillor and I felt she deserved support.

-Dad had often told the story of approaching Fran and personally asking her to run for the old Mulgrave Shire Council.
+Dad often told the story of approaching Fran and personally asking her to run for the old Mulgrave Shire Council.
 Fran never let him down, or the people of Division 2, who she served with distinction.
 While I did not call her to ask, I assumed (mistakenly) that Fran would run for Council in 2008.

 Jeff Retires from Cairns Regional Council